African Leadership Failure: The Notorious cases of Gowon, Obasanjo and Babangida of Nigeria

 Olusegun Obasanjo 1937 –

-A man of rooted clumsiness of mind and mien, correctly analysed by his erudite kinsman, Wole Soyinka, as suffering from incurable inferiority complex, every accidental escapade of this human creature, in uniform and agbada, has seen unmitigated disaster for the Nigerian nation since the accursed sixties of Nigeria’s war with itself.
+A man of squalid clumsiness of mind and mien, analysed by his kinsman* as having a complex, any escapade of the man, whether in uniform or local agbada, has seen unmitigated disaster for the Nigerian nation since the late nineteen sixties of the Nigerian war.

-Obasanjo will be remembered for his three years as military head of state after the assassination of his commander-in-chief Murtala Mohammed in the Dimka-led coup.
-In those brief years, his lame-duck foreign policy witnessed a reversal of the declarative actions of the Murtala initiative that saw the final nationalisation of British Petroleum in the fight for a free and independent Angola and all of Southern Africa.
+Obasanjo will be remembered for his three years as military head of state after the assassination of his comrade Murtala Mohammed in the Dimka-led coup.
+In those brief years, his lame-duck foreign policy saw to a reversal of the Murtala braying that somehow enabled the nationalisation of British Petroleum in the fight for a free and independent Angola and some of Southern Africa.
 During Obasanjo’s uneventful, unremarkable, feudal-guided tenure, positive action was replaced with loud-mouthed sterility.

-After sponsoring corruption at senate, and bribing assemblymen to have his less-than-nationalist way with the constitution, Obasanjo’s second leadership of Nigeria ended ignominiously, but not until he had succeeded in turning himself and his scandalous cult followers into millionaires from state capture and fraudulent privatisation exercises.
+Having sponsored corruption at senate, bribing assemblymen to have his less-than-nationalist way with the constitution, Obasanjo’s leadership ended ignominiously, but not until he had succeeded in turning himself and his cult followers into millionaires from state capture and fraudulent privatisation exercises.

 Ibrahim Babangida 1941 –

 Perhaps the more vexatious of the hypocrisy of Nigeria’s leadership failures is Ibrahim Babangida who ruled from 1985 to 1992.
 His seeming reticence these days might not be unconnected with a self-confessed preparation towards meeting his maker.
 This man’s ‘You-chop-me-I-chop’ regime, in the Nigerian parlance of corruption, like Obasanjo’s, presided over serial liquidation of Nigeria’s intelligent citizenry.

-The apparent official complicity in the gruesome murder of Dele Giwa signalled the end of bold investigative journalism for Nigerian media.
-Today’s mainstream traditional and online media are awash with quackery, dumbed down in sensationalist trivia, replete with poverty of vision and lack of studious housemanship, squarely from that horrendous despatch of Dele Giwa by military parcel bomb under Babangida in 1987.
+The official complicity in the gruesome murder of Dele Giwa signalled the end of bold investigative journalism for Nigeria.
+Today’s traditional or online media are awash with quackery, dumbed down in sensationalist trivia, replete with poverty of vision and housemanship, squarely from that horrendous despatch of Dele Giwa by military parcel bomb under Babangida in 1987.

-Finally and most unforgivably came the reversion of a national trajectory, where people had united in real tolerance, unity, faith, peace and progress,’ far beyond the vision of their rabble-rousing national anthem.
-Babangida’s junta annulled the only credible, free and fair elections of 1993 since the history of Nigeria for the simple unacknowledged reason it was won by a powerful, independent-minded Moshood Abiola from Nigeria’s west and not the clueless nonentity, Bashir Tofa, from Nigeria’s north.
+Finally and most unforgivably came the reversion of a positive national trajectory, where people had united in real ‘unity, faith, peace and progress,’ far beyond the vision of their rabble-rousing national anthem.
+Babangida’s junta annulled the only credible, free and fair elections of 1993 since the history of Nigeria for the simple unacknowledged reason it was won by a powerful, independent-minded Moshood Abiola from Nigeria’s west and not the nonentity, Bashir Tofa, from Nigeria’s north.

 Yakubu Gowon 1934 –

-Before then, Yakubu Gowon, a pitiful no-brainer from Nigeria’s minor north, had been nose-led by the cabalists of the feudal estate in the horrid sixties, along with his friend and colleague, Odumegwu Ojukwu, to help sink a whole country in a rancorous internecine warfare he should have averted if only he had the steel and honour to keep the Aburi accord.
+Before these dissonant couplets was Yakubu Gowon, a pitiful no-brainer from Nigeria’s Christian north.
+This colonel-turned-general was nose-led by the feudal estate in the horrid sixties, along with his friend and colleague, Odumegwu Ojukwu, to help sink a whole country in internecine warfare he should have averted if only he had the honour to keep an accord.

-Till date, these commissioned national hypocrites and agents of Nigerian ridicule in the comity of civilised nations have not had the moral imperative, let alone the introspective realisation of old age, to own up to their roles in extinguishing the great African hope.
-Gowon, Obasanjo and Babangida have preferred the rotten old path of farcical dissembling of their historical culpability in parroting unity and faith, which apparently might just prove their endgame to the infernal.
+Till date, these self commissioned institutions of national ridicule have not had the moral imperative, let alone the introspection of age, to own up to their roles in extinguishing an African hope.
+Gowon, Obasanjo and Babangida have preferred the rotten old path of farcically dissembling their historical culpability in parroting unity and faith, which apparently might just prove their endgame to the infernal.

-Such is why Africa is slow to heal.
+And such is why Africa is forever slow to heal

-Where it is inevitable to engage our discourse on these vile groups of humans who incarnated upon our nation space, no self-respecting writer, journalist, lawyer, historian, educationist and academic should fail to remind the readers, listeners, students and successive younger generations the amoral legacies of these reprieved murderers, literally and figuratively, these desecrators of our purer minds and general estate.
+Where it is inevitable to engage our discourse on such awful humans who had incarnated upon our nation-space, let us suggest that no self-respecting writer, journalist, historian and educationist should fail to remind the readers, listeners, students and successive generations the amoral legacies of these murderers and desecrators of our general estate.

-Only when the ugly facts of their history are established upon the collective conscience can we, the people of Nigeria, begin to breathe some new air of enlightenment.
-Only then can we rise, therefore, to the moment of justice, enthroning lasting progressive change with the coming new order that we have vowed to bring to existence through a restructured Nigerian federation.
+Only when some ugly facts of history are not brushed aside from collective memory might the people aspire to choose a new path of enlightenment.
+Only then might they rise to the moment of justice, enthroning progressive change with the new order they must vow to bring in through a grassroots-restructured political federation.